genomic-medicine-sweden/TRANA/README.md

    `--merge_fastq_pass`
    b) If you want your own sample names on the results, then use `--merge_fastq_pass` in combination with `--barcodes_samplesheet`.
-This requires a barcode sample sheet which is tab separated.
-Se example file `sample_sheet_merge.csv` in `examples` for a demonstration.
+This requires a barcode sample sheet which is comma separated.
+See example file `sample_sheet_merge.csv` in `examples` for a demonstration.

 ## Useful env variables